 In 1951, there were a small number of “Historical Auto” plates used.
-I’m not sure if these were actually official registrations, or were for display only.
+These were not actually official registrations, but were for display only for a specific event.

 The earliest of the “Early American” plates were issued in 1952.
 These were porcelain plates, black on a white background.
 Date tabs were initially used to validate these plates in the same manner as regular passenger car plates, later on decals were used.
 This style of plate made it somewhere past the number 1500s.
 Once they ran out of these porcelain plates around 1960, flat screened plates of a similar style were issued.
 Over the next 30 years or so, there were numerous variations of these plates, mostly with font styles and sizes.

 Eventually the plates were made with embossed numbers, and with the general-reissue in 2000 reflective plates were issued.
 These plates now have the “Early American” legend spelled out rather than using the stacked E/A. Interestingly, notice in the pictures below how with each successive variation the picture of the car gets just a bit smaller!